Generic Name: Tranylcypromine sulfate

 For the treatment of Major Depressive Episode Without Melancholia.

-Tranylcypromine Sulfate should be used in adult patients who can be closely supervised.
+Tranylcypromine sulfate tablets should be used in adult patients who can be closely supervised.
 It should rarely be the first antidepressant drug given.
 Rather, the drug is suited for patients who have failed to respond to the drugs more commonly administered for depression.

-The effectiveness of Tranylcypromine Sulfate in patients who meet the criteria for Major Depressive Episode with Melancholia (endogenous features) has not been established.
+The effectiveness of Tranylcypromine sulfate tablets in patients who meet the criteria for Major Depressive Episode with Melancholia (endogenous features) has not been established.

 SUMMARY OF CONTRAINDICATIONS

-Tranylcypromine Sulfate should not be administered to any patient with a confirmed or suspected cerebrovascular defect or to any patient with cardiovascular disease, hypertension, or history of headache.
+Tranylcypromine sulfate tablets should not be administered to any patient with a confirmed or suspected cerebrovascular defect or to any patient with cardiovascular disease, hypertension, or history of headache.

 (For complete discussion of contraindications and warnings, see below.)